AI Governance

 - Add incremental capabilities with

-vup use. - Use
+vup package add. - Use